“In the beginning there was only the Dragons and the darkness.

 - The great sprout buds after many millenia, Erda having settled into a familiar climate to our modern day.
 The bud bursts and lets out the first mortal dragons, deemed Wyrms many centuries later.

 - The Wyrms use great magic inherent to them to warp some of Kwaol’s creations into beings of cunning and who could create on their own.
-Some Wyrms, those later known as the chromatic wyrms, sought slaves and soldiers to oust rivals and mine the riches they smelled deep in the earth, those Wyrms created the Kobolds, and the Deurgar, and other beings of the dark and deep places of modern Erda.
+Some Wyrms sought slaves and soldiers to oust rivals and mine the riches they smelled deep in the earth, those Wyrms created the progenitors of many of the races upon Erda today.
 Some wished to have students, and those did folly when they created the Ophiduan, the ancient serpentfolk.

 - The Ophiduan are taught arcane magic by their progenitors, the metallic wyrms , and found themselves also tied to the magic of the Primals.
 Using this diverse mastery the Ophiduan overthrow and begin to hunt the Wyrms.